fengyanshi/fengyanshi.github.io/index.rst

    :height: 300px
    :align: left

+..
+DANGER:: Latest Announcement
+   There will be a FUNWAVE Workshop from 18-20 October 2019 held at Hohai University, Nanjing, China.
+   For more info, visit ...

 What is FUNWAVE?
 *******************
 FUNWAVE--TVD is the Total Variation Diminishing (TVD) version of the fully nonlinear Boussinesq wave model (FUNWAVE) initially developed by `Kirby et al. (1998) <http://resolver.tudelft.nl/uuid:d79bba08-8d35-47e2-b901-881c86985ce4>`_.
 The development of the present version was motivated by recent needs for modeling of surfzone--scale optical properties in a Boussinesq model framework, and  modeling of Tsunami waves in both a regional/coastal scale for prediction of coastal inundation and a basin scale for wave propagation.